gustafnk/microservice-websites/index.md

 In our retail example, integrating on code means that the Orders team will develop and publish code that the Product team will take a dependency on.
 The teams need to agree on the mechanisms necessary to render the component.
 Now, if the Product team need to integrate with a Recommendations team, they too need to agree on the mechanisms necessary to render the component.

-On the server-side, one could agree to use the JVM and to only use JVM based languages.
+On the server side, one could agree to use the JVM and to only use JVM-based languages.
 Or, maybe to use some other form of interoperability technique between two separate run-times.

-But on the client-side web, the situation is much worse, since the client needs to download/read from cache, parse, and execute all the libraries necessary to render all components on the page.
+But on the client side web, the situation is much worse, since the client needs to download/read from cache, parse, and execute all the libraries necessary to render all components on the page.
 For a desktop computer on a fiber connection, this might not be too bad, but on the mobile web, with a limited CPU and network, this is very bad for performance.

 This means that the system as a whole can no longer be heterogeneous – not without a large performance penalty – which hurts long-term evolvability.